 An individual 401 k plan includes an employee contribution and profit sharing option, while a self-directed IRA has a much lower annual contribution limit.
 A limited liability company (LLC) is established that is owned by the IRA, in which the owner of the IRA can have a business checking account linked to IRA funds.
-You can open an IRA at many different financial institutions, including banks and brokers, and you can purchase several types of assets within your IRA, such as certificates of deposit, stocks, bonds, mutual funds, ETFs, and more.
+You can open an IRA at many different financial institutions, including banks and brokers, and you can purchase several types of assets within your IRA, such as certificates of deposit, stocks, bonds, mutual funds, ETFs, and even Gold IRAs.
 The best IRAs allow you to invest in potentially high-yield assets, such as stocks and equity funds.
 The IRA with checkbook control allows the owner of the IRA to issue checks directly from the IRA for various purposes, including investments, such as buying real estate.

 The choice between an individual 401k and a self-directed IRA LLC is really up to you, there is no one-size-fits-all solution.
 Self-directed IRAs aren't commission-free either, but they may be lower than those associated with a 401 (k) and may vary depending on the assets you choose.
 For those who choose the Roth option for a self-directed IRA or a 401 (k), the rules are pretty much the same, except that no minimum distributions are required at any age.
 Since I'm over 60, I'll probably retire within that time, so I know I'll have to convert my 401 (k) Only into a Roth IRA once I stop self-employment.

 Having worked for more than 20 years with some of the leading insurance companies and custodians of retirement accounts, I have a deep and extensive knowledge of the complexities of self-managed 401 and IRAs, as well as the rules on retirement plans.
 The self-management aspect may appeal to the independent investor, but it is not completely self-directed.
 A withdrawal made from any traditional IRA or 401 (k) before age 59 and a half will result in an early withdrawal penalty of 10%, unless an exception applies.
 A self-directed IRA, as we'll compare here, is like a much larger basket with fewer limitations and great flexibility.

 A self-directed IRA also has the option of a checkbook IRA account, which is a special purpose account, which basically acts like a business bank account.
 However, the no-recourse leverage exception only applies to retirement plans that meet the 401,000 requirements and not to IRAs.
 An IRA can be self-managed, similar to the individual 401 k plan, but no self-employment income is required to participate in an IRA.
 The Self-Directed Individual Retirement Account (SDIRA) is for investors who are determined to go beyond the usual investments that are available for retirement accounts, in some cases.